-Shadow Defence Secretary Emily Thornberry has launched Labour’s Defence Policy Review, publishing its terms of reference and calling on Labour Party members, affiliates and the wider public to contribute to its work.
+Shadow Defence Secretary Emily Thornberry MP has launched Labour’s Defence Policy Review, publishing its terms of reference and calling on Labour Party members, affiliates and the wider public to contribute to its work.

-Emily has been asked by Jeremy Corbyn to lead Labour’s defence review, which will examine how the safety of the British people can best be secured in the global conditions of the 21st century.
+Emily has been asked by Jeremy Corbyn MP to lead Labour’s defence review, which will examine how the safety of the British people can best be secured in the global conditions of the 21st century.

 This follows the Tory Government’s failure to offer a serious strategic response to the threats the country faces in its own defence and security review last year.